Nike shares jump on leaner inventory, better margins outlook

 BMO analyst Simeon Siegel said investor sentiment had grown "too negative" owing to demand concerns in China and North America, leading to expectations of a forecast cut.

-Nike saw higher uptake of its statement leggings, thanks to products like Zenvy, Go, and Universa in the quarter, TAG analysts said, adding the company's back-to-school business also outpaced the industry broadly in North America.

-The company's shares were trading higher at $98.74.
+The company's shares were trading higher at $96.09.
 The jump also lifted shares of Adidas, Puma and JD Sports JD.L between 5%-7%.
+Smaller rivals Dick's Sporting DKS.N and Foot Locker FL.N were up 2%-3%.

-Still, sales in North America remained under pressure, leading to a slight miss on first-quarter revenue.
+Still, demand in North America remained under pressure, leading Nike to post a slight miss on first-quarter revenue.

 "We also worry about the US consumer getting materially worse, especially the lower end consumer, as gas prices rise, student loan payments resume, and excess savings dwindle," said Piper Sandler analyst Abbie Zvejnieks.